omgmog/pocketchip-menu/README.md

 # Pocket CHIP Menu

-A simple PyGame replacement for the Pocket CHIP home launcher
+A simple PyGame replacement for the Pocket CHIP home launcher.
+Designed for Debian 11 (bullseye)

 Still WIP.